 - (a) Direct contribution to GDP and jobs;

-- (b) Overall contribution to GDP and jobs, taking direct, indirect and induced impacts;
+- (b) Overall contribution to GDP and jobs, taking into account direct, indirect and induced impacts;

 - (c) Capital investment levels in tourism;

-- (d) International arrivals and international tourists; and
+- (d) International arrivals/ tourists; and

 - (e) Domestic holiday trips.

 A range of data sources were used to establish 2015 performance against these targets as there is no single source of time series data other than the WTTC.
-The sources used are the Tourism Satellite Account (TSA), WTTC, and South African Tourism.
+The sources used are the Tourism Satellite Account (TSA), the WTTC, and South African Tourism.

-5.1 Direct GDP Contribution and Jobs from Tourism
+6.1 Direct GDP Contribution and Jobs from the Tourism Economy

 For direct economic impacts, the TSA for South Africa has been used from 2010 to 2014 (with the 2013 and 2014 data as forecast); as well as the WTTC's model as published in January 2016, in order to provide a comparison.
-SA Tourism's data has been used for the international tourist numbers and domestic holiday trips.
-SA Tourism's international tourism data is derived from Statistics South Africa (StatsSA) data.
-The analysis provides a consideration of performance against targets, as outlined below.